veena1486/100-days-of-code/log.md

 Used replace_na to replace the missing values.
 Decided to deconstruct the task 1 question into multiple questions so as to build a valuable dataset.
 Focussed on identifying the trends in covid cases by date and country.
 **(b) Thoughts/Insights:**
 Realised the importance of zoning on the problem question and deconstruct it into simpler queries so as to understand the data thoroughly.

+## Day 5- 01 May, 2020
+**(a) Today's Progress:**
+Was able to create a web scraping code to extract population data.
+**(b) Thoughts/Insights:**
+Learned how to scrape valuable information from the web.
+However, this was a very basic code and need to look into more scaleable version.

+## Day 06- 04 May, 2020
+**(a) Today's Progress:**
+Getting stuck in visualizing the data.
+The data seems to have some false values.
+**(b) Thoughts/Insights:**
+Back to cleaning the data.
+Trying to learn replace function of R.
 .